 But first, we need to get clear on everything that your life as a sole trader might entail.

 But there can be business repercussions to the sole trader’s way of operating that could impact your personal life.
-Before we get to how to wrangle those, it can be helpful to gain a firm understanding of why that’s the case.
+Before we get to how to wrangle those, it can be helpful to gain a firm understanding of why that’s the case, especially when considering sole trader vs company structures.

-In Australia, a sole trader is an individual running their business independently.
 It’s a business structure that offers simplicity and direct control, where you are the decision-maker, enjoying the profits (and directly owning all risks).
+Understanding the difference between sole trader or company structures is crucial when setting up your business.

 How Do I Pay Myself as a Sole Trader in Australia?